wholder/LaserCut/README.md

 - Export vector designs to DXF files
 - Export vector designs to EPS files
 - Freeform drawing of shapes (Beta) using [Catmull-Rom Splines](https://en.wikipedia.org/wiki/Centripetal_Catmull–Rom_spline) and then automatically convert them into [Bézier Curve](https://en.wikipedia.org/wiki/Bézier_curve)-based shapes.
-- Raster images which can be engraved on Zing or used as tracing templates for spline shapes
+- Raster images which can be engraved on Zing or used as tracing templates for spline shapes.
+Also supports full rotation of raster images as well as control over DPI of of engraved images.
 ## Jog Controls
 <p align="center"><img src="https://github.com/wholder/LaserCut/blob/master/images/Jog%20Dialog.png"></p>